-This context research involves understanding what are community assets that are supporting the social life and networks of a place as well as community perception of the area as a place to live, work and visit.
-Evidence is collected through surveys, observations and long-form interviews.
+This context research involves understanding the community assets that are supporting the social life and networks of a place as well as community perception of the area as a place to live, work and visit.
+Social Life will collate and analyse evidence gained through surveys, observations and long-form interviews.
 This social understanding of a place will form the basis of a place-based social value framework.